Searching for Local Flavor in Mexico

 While there are some large producers, mezcal is an incredibly artisanal spirit.
 Using very simple technologies, traditional producers in villages make mezcals that reflect the conditions and available resources of the land.
 Ancient techniques such as clay stills, fermentation in raw cowhide and the practice of hanging a cooked chicken in the still ("pechuga" on the label) still exist.
 For the time being, mezcal is still very much a family business, especially in the more remote villages, and one can still find family members selling the products of their palanque, or production shed.

-While reposado and añejo versions are sometimes made, most mezcal lobvers preferthe unadulterated joven (young, and also white) form.
-What about the worm one often finds in mezcals up in the states?
-It is one of those specialties, and for me muddles the clear aromas of quality mezcals.
+Most mezcal lovers prefer the unadulterated joven (young, and also white) form.
 A seasoned salt made from ground roasted worms, salt and sometimes a little chile is often served as an accompaniment.
 While that's quite nice, What I really like it with is chocolate.

-We did find a huge amount of well-informed enthusiasm for authentic mezcal in both Oaxaca and Mexico City.
-And in Oaxaca City, the mezcal bars like El Destilado, Tobaziche and Expendo Tradición were the sweet spots for us, with craft beer and tasty and innovative food as well as the mezcal along with people happy to help us understand their unique world.
+We did find a lot of well-informed enthusiasm for authentic mezcal in both Oaxaca and Mexico City.
+And in Oaxaca City, the mezcal bars like El Destilado, Tobaziche and Expendio Tradición were the sweet spots for us, presenting craft beer, tasty and innovative food as well as the mezcal along with people happy to help us understand their unique world.

 Below: Gigantic maguey plants at the Templo Mayor in Mexico City